telepresenceio/telepresence/tutorial.md

   telepresence intercept dataprocessingnodeservice --port 3000
   ```

   You will be prompted with a few options.
 Telepresence tries to intelligently determine the deployment and namespace of your ingress controller.
 Hit `enter` to accept the default value of `ambassador.ambassador` for `Ingress`.
-For simplicity's sake, our app uses 80 for the port and does not use TLS, so use those options when prompted for the `port` and `TLS` settings.
+For simplicity's sake, our app uses 80 for the port and does *not* use TLS, so use those options when prompted for the `port` and `TLS` settings.
+Your output should be similar to this:

   ```
   $ telepresence intercept dataprocessingnodeservice --port 3000